He Never Died: Sequels/remake

 In October 2014 it was announced that 108 Media were shopping the rights for a miniseries version of He Never Died, which would further expand the film's story and history of the central character Jack.
 Director Krawczyk was set to return as the director for the miniseries and Rollins would have returned to portray his character Jack.
 A direct sequel was also intended to have been created, however plans for this fell through.

 Krawczyk rewrote his script and Jack's character to be a female loner in a similar situation, setting the film within the same universe as He Never Died.
 In April 2019 the film She Never Died, which was directed by Audrey Cummings and starred Oluniké Adeliyi.
 Krawczyk has described the film as a remake of He Never Died while critics have referred to it as a sister sequel, generally praising both the film and Adeliyi.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100, based on 6 critics, indicating "generally favorable" reviews.

-Fangoria, Film School Rejects and Dread Central all wrote positive reviews for the film.
+Fangoria Film School Rejects and Dread Central all wrote positive reviews for the film.
 Fangoria's Michael Gingold praised Rollins' "deadpan humor" but said that the plot lacked surprises.
 Film School Rejects wrote that the movie is "laugh out loud funny thanks almost exclusively to Rollins’ delivery and reaction shots, but the acts of violence and character details are just as entertaining."